nelhage/blog.nelhage.com/source/_posts/2015-07-17-indices-point-between-elements.markdown

 of the last element we've processed, or of the first element we have yet to process?

-If we shift our perspective, the problem, once again, vanishes: We can store the index between the last item consumed, and the next one to be consumed.
+If we shift our perspective, this problem too vanishes: We can store the index between the last item consumed, and the next one to be consumed.
 Our index neatly partitions the buffer into "processed" and "to-be-processed", with no ambiguity at all.